 - No third-party audits

 - Apps have some bugs

-CyberGhost has a selection of different server types that are useful for particular tasks.
+CyberGhost VPN has a selection of different server types that are useful for particular tasks.
 This isn’t something that every provider implements, so it’s a welcome addition.
 Plus, the feature is intuitive enough even for the less tech-savvy VPN users.